-2. The growing level of politicization exemplified by emergent citizen movements striving to withdraw finance from strict technocratic control and inscribe it within contemporary political agendas;
+2. The growing level of politicization exemplified by emergent citizen movements striving to withdraw finance from strict technocratic control and inscribe it within contemporary political agendas; and

-3. Financial artisanship and monetary pluralism, as testified by new alternatives and experimentations aiming at socially re-embedding both money and finance.
+3. Financial artisanship and monetary pluralism, as testified to by new alternatives and experimentations aiming at socially re-embedding both money and finance.

-The research collects and draws upon relevant empirical evidence from not only state and market sources but also third sector fields in order to set out lay perspectives alongside those of official money producers and academic theorists and thus generate a better and more updated perception on the foundations of collective trust in money and finance – one that does not separate between official and alternative finance and makes recourse to neither the taken-for-granted character of technical facts nor to the fictitious character of social conventions.
+All studies drew upon primary empirical evidence from not only state and market sources but also third sector fields in order to set out lay perspectives alongside those of official money producers and academic theorists and thus generate a better and more updated perception of the foundations of collective trust in money and finance – one that does not distinguish between official and alternative finance and makes recourse to neither the taken-for-granted character of technical facts nor the fictitious character of social conventions.